Fredrik2002/f1-24-telemetry-application/README.md

 * Draw new Australia, Imola, Las Vegas, new Abu Dhabi, Losail
 * Check glitch in CLM where a car gets in the middle
 * Add second enter button to validate setting change
-* Add asynchronous events to stop the data recording in *utils/receiver.py*
 * Add estimated pit exit position on the map
 * Add tyres type !
 (VITAL)